 Where there is a mismatch between your sitemap and the actual structure of your site, this confuses the crawlers, causing them not to rank your content.

 By now, you should have your house in order.
 It’s time to move on to the next step of your SEO strategy.
-That is, it’s time to think about what new content you will create.
+It’s time to think about what new content you will create.
 Remember, SEO is all about matching your content with search engine queries.

 These queries are called keywords.